Mutant Vehicle Operator’s Handbook (MV FAQ)

 AN INVITE DOES NOT GUARANTEE A LICENSE

 Receiving an invite to bring your vehicle to the playa does not guarantee a license.
-Many vehicles are given the benefit of the doubt based on their description and design image and are invited for inspection, but that does not mean they will pass the final review.
-Actual licenses are granted in Black Rock City if, and ONLY if, you pass the on-playa inspection.
+All vehicles must pass the final review on Playa at the DMV Actual licenses are granted in Black Rock City if, and ONLY if, you pass the on-playa inspection.

 [Avoid this mistake]